dilettant/thepublicoffice/files/2012-09-01-special-issue-fix.md

 	* Check if participants are ok to share double rooms
     * Check out the rooms
     * Check if the Hostel accept infants (for Aranxja)
+    * Check breakfast costs
+    * Book breakfast for those who want contra a 15% reduction on per diem

 * Travel details
 	* double check dates
     * dep + arr times + places
+    * inform that per diem can only be payed if invoiced

 ### Paris trip
 * PO presentation: who does it?
 Who says what?
 * Suggestions for SI@POMA:
+* Logistics and budget: Alice & Virginie
+*

 ### Program for the week